MartinPdeS/PyMieSim/README.rst

 - Multiclass c++ codes
 - verify if changes of NA for <LPmode> class can be simplified [DONE]
 - adding travis and codecov [DONE]
-- adding mateiral Sellmeier boundary
+- adding material Sellmeier boundary